It’s summertime, and the insects are out and likely to bite. Learn which essential oils to keep on hand to help soothe bites and stings.

 The information on this page is for educational purposes only.
 It is not meant to be used to diagnose, prescribe, or treat any disease, illness, or injury.
 Seek professional medical attention if you appear to have any disease, illness, or injury.

-Bee and Hornet Stings: Roman chamomile, basil, lavender, lemongrass, lemon, peppermint, or thyme.
+Bee and Hornet Stings: Roman chamomile, basil, Cleansing Blend, lavender, lemongrass, lemon, peppermint, or thyme.
 Recipe: Remove the stinger, and apply a cold compress of Roman chamomile to the area for several hours or for as long as possible.

 Gnats and Midges: Lavender or thyme.
 Recipe: Mix 3 drops thyme in 1 tsp. cider vinegar or lemon juice.
 Apply to bites to stop irritation.